Information on local laws covering election campaigning, infringements, noise, tobacco, alcohol, camping, littering, smoke and more.

 Our local laws

-Council's General Local Law and supporting documents can be found below, alongside commonly raised issues.
+Council's General Local Law and supporting documents can be found below.

 You can drink or be in possession of an open container of alcohol in any public place in Yarra, excluding alcohol free zones.
 These are described below.